Motor Booty Affair

-Motor Booty Affair is the seventh album by funk band Parliament.
-Released on November 20, 1978.
-It contains two of the group's most popular tracks, "Rumpofsteelskin" and "Aqua Boogie (A Psychoalphadiscobetabioaquadoloop)" which went to number one on the Billboard Soul Singles chart.
+Motor Booty Affair is the seventh album by funk band Parliament, released in 1978.
+It contains two of the group's most popular tracks, "Rumpofsteelskin" and "Aqua Boogie (A Psychoalphadiscobetabioaquadoloop)", which went to number one on the Billboard Soul Singles chart.

-Artist Overton Loyd prepared the cover of Motor Booty Affair.
+The artist Overton Loyd created the art for Motor Booty Affair.
 The main release consisted of a gate-fold album cover featuring a pop-up rendition of the city of Atlantis, with Loyd's artwork on the front and back covers.
 His illustrations included cartoon portraits of some of the "characters" mentioned in the songs on the album, including "Mr. Wiggles".
 It also included cardboard cutout figures featuring Loyd's cartoon illustrations of most of the characters mentioned in the songs.
-There was also a picture disk, with Loyd's illustration printed directly on the vinyl LP.
+There was a picture disk, with Loyd's illustration printed directly on the vinyl LP.
 The album was Parliament's fifth consecutive gold album (500,000 copies sold).

+Critical reception

+The Bay State Banner wrote that the album "had bop and free jazz, bass playing of remarkable range and liberty, courageous and engaging piano, wisecracking but unpredictable vocals, lyrics that said it all in slang so right you felt you'd been using it all your life instead of hearing it for the first time."